 SECTION III OF THE TOOLKIT, the Colorado statutory guide, can provide assistance regarding mandatory reporting obligations and legal considerations for providing services to minors.
 Throughout the Toolkit, reference is made to the Colorado Revised Statutes or other sources of laws and rules.
-The Colorado Revised Statutes may be found at: http://www.michie.com/colorado/.
+The Colorado Revised Statutes may be found at: www.lexisnexis.com/hottopics/Colorado.
 Citations such as C.R.S. § 13-22-101 refer to Title 13, Article 22, Section 101 of the Colorado Revised Statutes.

 Where ages are mentioned, "under the age of" means that the person has not reached the specified age and is at least one day younger.
-For example, under the age of 15 means age 14 and 364 days or younger.
+For example, under the age of fifteen means age fourteen and 364 days or younger.
 If a person must be a certain age "or older" or "at least" a certain age, the person must have reached that birthday or is older.
-For example, 15 or older (or at least 15) refers to a person who has had her or his 15th birthday.
+For example, fifteen or older (or at least fifteen) refers to a person who has had her or his fifteenth birthday.